 CPI teachers guide and help our children grow and develop at their own pace and ability level.
 Your interest in your children and CPI is the common ground you share with your teachers.
 Teachers schedule parent conferences and are available throughout the school year for discussion of specific problems or concerns relating to their students.

 Lead Teacher, Fours

 Elaine joined CPI’s staff in 2002.
-She lives in Centreville with her husband and 3 children, who have all attended CPI.
-Elaine was a home day care provider since 1986, working with children attending kindergarten through 6th grade.
-During several summer seasons, she participated in an innovative educational program designed for early preschool children, at a privately created venture called “Smalltalkers.”
+Elaine and her husband live in Centreville.
+Their three children (all CPI graduates), are grown and live in the area.
+Elaine has served as a teacher in the Beginners, Threes and Fours programs, as well as Creative Kids and Explorers programs.
+Elaine was a home daycare provider since 1986, working with children attending kindergarten through 6th grade.
+During several summer seasons, she participated in an innovative educational program designed for early preschool children, at a privately created venture called “Smalltalkers”.
 Elaine has also been a substitute aide and parent helper for Fairfax County schools.
 In her spare time, she enjoys creative art and gardening.

 Melissa is a graduate of James Madison University with a degree in early childhood education.
 Go Dukes!!
 She taught kindergarten in Prince William County for 10 years.
 While teaching she helped create and implement a Pre-K summer program for rising kindergarten students.
 Melissa currently lives in Centreville with her husband and two boys.
 Her oldest son is in first grade and her youngest is a student at CPI.
 Melissa and her family love to be active and spend majority of their time in the great outdoors!